BrandonZacharie/node-redis-server/README.md

 #### RedisServer#isClosing

-Determine if the instance is closing a Redis server; `true` while a process is being killed until the contained Redis server closes.
+Determine if the instance is closing a Redis server; `true` while a process is being, or about to be, killed until the contained Redis server either closes or errs.

 ### Events